 The Homeschool Legal Defense Association (HSLDA) provides legal services for homeschool families from all over the nation.
 Membership in HSLDA is optional and the responsibility of each family covered under Harvest Homeschool.
 The cost of membership is about $100 per family per year.
-With membership, HSLDA will provide legal counsel ad pay all legal fees if you are taken to court for an education related issue.
+With membership, HSLDA will provide legal counsel and pay all legal fees if you are taken to court for an education related issue.
 Applications are available by calling 1-540-338-5600.
 Being a member of CHEAHA allows you to receive a membership discount.
 If you do not wish to use HSLDA, you can get a referral by contacting the Alabama Bar Association.
 Visit HSDLA website.

 6. Progress Reports

-7. School Fees and Information
+7. Registration and School Fees